 On November 20, 2020, we entered into an agreement to make a minority equity investment of \$2.0 million in Natural Fiber Welding, Inc. ("NFW") in exchange for 201,207 shares of Series A-3 Preferred Stock.
 Our investment is carried at cost, less any impairment, plus or minus changes resulting from observable price changes in orderly transactions for an identical or similar investment of the same issuer.
 Throughout the year, we assess whether impairment indicators exist to trigger the performance of an impairment analysis.
-There were no impairment charges or observable price changes for the three and nine months ended September 30, 2023.
+There were no impairment charges or observable price changes for the three and nine months ended September 30, 2024.

 On November 22, 2021, we made a \$0.3 million investment in NoHo ESG, Inc. ("NoHo ESG") via a simple agreement for future equity ("SAFE").
 Our investment was carried at cost, less any impairment, plus or minus changes resulting from observable price changes in orderly transactions for an identical or similar investment of the same issuer.
-Throughout the year, we assess whether impairment indicators exist to trigger the performance of an impairment analysis.
+There were no impairment charges or observable price changes for the three months ended March 31, 2023.
 In April 2023, Noho ESG was dissolved.
 In accordance with the provisions of the SAFE, we were entitled to receive the entire amount of our investment.
-However, as a result of a shortfall of assets, we received a pro rata share of remaining assets, which included approximately \$0.2 million in cash and rights to their intellectual property.
-Therefore, we recorded a realized loss on our investment of \$0.1 million for the nine months ended September 30, 2023.
+However, as a result of a shortfall of assets, we received a pro rata share of Noho ESG's remaining assets, which included approximately \$0.2 million in cash and rights to its intellectual property.
+Therefore, we recorded a realized loss on our investment of \$0.1 million for the three and nine months ended September 30, 2023.